 “It was a highlight - I had a particular interest in cancer and had excellent supervisors who guided and mentored me…working in such an immersive and state of the art facility was inspiring,” he says.

-Alvin was looking for career growth and the opportunity to work within the biotech industry and across innovations here in Australia and recently took the role of Senior Marketing Assistant at SpeeDx in Sydney, a polymerase chain reaction (PCR) testing company that specialises in molecular diagnostic solutions to offer comprehensive information for improved patient management.
+More recently, Alvin has been looking for career growth and the opportunity to work within the biotech industry and across innovations here in Australia and has taken a role as Senior Marketing Assistant at SpeeDx in Sydney, a polymerase chain reaction (PCR) testing company that specialises in molecular diagnostic solutions to offer comprehensive information for improved patient management.